 To ensure the safety of all participants, staff members have a horse trainer accompany the groups.
 After humans and horses have a chance to get to know one another, participants can move on to grooming and saddling the animals.
 After these activities, individuals will have the opportunity to ride the horses.
 Everyone receives safety training as well as instructions for interacting with the horses.

 The Purpose of Equine Therapy

 At Foothills at Red Oak Recovery, we like to refer to this modality as equine-assisted therapy.
 As an adolescent treatment center, we focus on discovering possible patterns of negative or dysfunctional behaviors or thought processes.
 Through equine therapy, therapists can observe the interactions between clients and the horses to uncover these patterns.

 It’s entirely natural for some participants to feel shy around the horses.
 After all, they are larger animals, and this tends to be the first time they are interacting with the animals.
-That said, almost everyone loses their fears when interacting with these gentle creatures.
-Therefore, typical behavioral patterns soon take over.
+That said, with time, clients often lose their fears when interacting with these gentle creatures.

 How Experiential Therapy Benefits Participants

 Incorporating Equine Therapy with Other Treatment Approaches

 Experiential therapy is one of the important treatment opportunities that your adolescent will experience.
 Even so, it cannot stand alone.
 It does best when we combine it with other therapies and treatments.
 Examples include: